The Event Manager

-The event manager is the heart of Toolfish.
+The Event Manager is the heart of Toolfish.
 All web compare, macro, hotkey and other events can be added, organized, edited, run and deleted here.

-To move an event to another folder drag it's icon.
-You can also drag and drop folders and standard conventions like F2 to rename will work.
+To move an event to another folder drag its icon.
+You can also drag and drop folders, and standard conventions like F2 to rename will work.

 Note: While using the Event Manager Toolfish is effectively paused.
 Until you hit Done, no hotkeys, events, etc. will be active.

 The Event editor is where the magic happens.
-If you have just clicked "Add Event" then there will be no triggers or actions, you need to add 'em
+If you have just clicked "Add Event" then there will be no triggers or actions, you need to add 'em.

 About filenames: Every event is stored in a separate file.
 These files all reside in your \Events directory.
 (Relative to your main Toolfish directory)

-If you erase an event file or add an event file manually with file explorer and restart toolfish, the event(s) will be added or removed automatically.
+If you erase an event file or add an event file manually with file explorer and restart Toolfish, the event(s) will be added or removed automatically.
 This makes it easy to backup events or send a useful event to a friend.

 < Triggers >